wbshu/Crowd_Counting_in_the_Frequency_Domain/README.md

 4, If you use the codes for academic purpose, please cite my papers properly.
 To fast understand my codes, I suggest you to read the comments in my codes.
 Hope that my codes can help you solve some problems.
 Have fun!

+5, For the supplementary material of `Generalized Characteristic Function Loss for Crowd Analysis in the Frequency Domain', you can download it in this page: http://visal.cs.cityu.edu.hk/publications/ (seach the title in the page and download the supplemental)

 ## Requirements
 Python >= 3.7